Astor63/TPS-Mods/Work In Progress/Gears Fix/Supernova Fix/ReadMe.md

 ### My solution to fix it:

+Such a fix didn't seem to exist for TPS, though, so I took it upon myself to create one...

 As the *predefined* or *custom* material is missing for the *SuperNova*, I make it spawn with the best Material available, in this case, the *Epic (Purple) Material*, to get the best shield capacity, Nova damage, and Nova radius as possible.

 | -Material Grade Bonuses- | Capacity      | Special 01 (Nova Damage) | Special 02 (Nova Radius) |